Azure-Samples/dotnet-aspire-connect-storage/README.md

-# Create a Azure Blob Storage account with a blob service and queue service
+# Create and connect to Azure Storage services using .NET Aspire

-`dotnet-aspire-connect-storage` is a demo project that shows how to create an Azure storage account using the [Azure Developer CLI](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/overview)(azd), and how to connect to the storage account locally using a console application to perform essential tasks.
+`dotnet-aspire-connect-storage` is a demo project that shows how to create an Azure storage account using the [Azure Developer CLI](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/overview)(azd), and how to connect to it locally using a .NET Aspire app.

 ## Prerequisites